The War of Art: Summary Review & Takeaways

 At some stage in your journey to achieving your dream, you will have to face the restrictive social hierarchies that oppose change and stifle passion, creativity, and success, especially when you're stepping outside of the 'norm'.
 Remain true to yourself and your work during this time so that you're pleasing yourself first rather than working to please others.

-What are good quotes from The War of Art?
+What is a good quote from The War of Art?

 “If you find yourself asking yourself (and your friends), "Am I really a writer?
 Am I really an artist?" chances are you are.
 The counterfeit innovator is wildly self-confident.
 The real one is scared to death.”

-― Steve Pressfield - The War of Art: Break Through the Blocks and Win Your Inner Creative Battles
+― Steve Pressfield - The War of Art Quotes